-Mooney has been an integral part of UCH’s journey to transform aging and has made outstanding contributions in the field of senior living services.
+Chuck has been an integral part of UCH’s journey to transform aging and has made outstanding contributions in the field of senior living services.

-Arguably, Mooney’s biggest impact at UCH has been in the areas of growth and quality.
+Arguably, Chuck’s biggest impact at UCH has been in the areas of growth and quality.
 UCH has added four communities since 2015 — Glenwood Community and Harmar Place in Marietta, Ohio; Pilgrim Manor in Grand Rapids, Michigan; and Trinity Community at Miami Township in greater Dayton, Ohio.
 A new regional brand, Trinity Communities of Greater Dayton, debuted in August.
 UCH also manages SEM Haven in Milford, Ohio; Friendship Village Columbus in Ohio’s capital; and Uplands Village in Pleasant Hill, Tennessee.

-Also during Mooney’s tenure, UCH completed many capital projects, including a $10 million renovation at Friendship Village Columbus and a $7.2 million renovation at Fairhaven Community.
+Also during Chuck’s tenure, UCH completed many capital projects, including a $10 million renovation at Friendship Village Columbus and a $7.2 million renovation at Fairhaven Community.
 During this time, UCH also expanded its independent living services by adding 52 village homes or cottages at Kroft Commons at Chapel Hill, the Cove at Parkvue and Trinity Community at Beavercreek.

-Mooney’s leadership has centered around mentorship and support, Chapel Hill Executive Director Debbie Durbin said.
+Chuck’s leadership has centered around mentorship and support, Chapel Hill Executive Director Debbie Durbin said.

 “Chuck has demonstrated confidence in me by allowing autonomy in my leadership at Chapel Hill, while providing support, sprinkled with compassion and sage advice,” she said.
 “I will miss Chuck as my mentor, but with his retirement, I am proud to consider him my friend.”

-“Chuck is not one who relishes being in the spotlight — he is quick to shine the light on others who excel at their work,” Zack said.
+“Chuck is not one who relishes being in the spotlight — he is quick to shine the light on others who excel at their work,” David said.
 “He is compassionate, especially toward those who are most in need.
 He is passionate about his profession, and he continuously seeks ways to improve the senior living industry and the care provided to older adults.”

-Mooney spearheaded a joint venture for UCH with Ohio’s Hospice, which launched in 2019 as Ohio’s Hospice at United Church Homes.
+Chuck spearheaded a joint venture for UCH with Ohio’s Hospice, which launched in 2019 as Ohio’s Hospice at United Church Homes.
 UCH residents needing hospice and palliative care can receive services while remaining in the comfort of their community.
 The team is committed to increase access and service offerings to reduce suffering, pain,

-Under Mooney’s leadership, UCH senior living communities have added specialized memory care programs, such as Comfort Matters™, Music & Memory and Opening Minds through Art, that aim to help residents living with memory impairment to engage more fully in life.
+Under Chuck’s leadership, UCH senior living communities have added specialized memory care programs, such as Comfort Matters®, Music & Memory and Opening Minds through Art, that aim to help residents living with memory impairment to engage more fully in life.
 Additionally, UCH communities have added new technology, such as It’s Never 2 Late (iN2L), a state-of-the-art system using touch-screen technology and picture-based software, and Eversound, a group-oriented headphone solution that enables residents with profound hearing loss to be more engaged in life-enrichment programming.

 “Many people are doing really good work, and should get recognition,” he said.
 “I’ve been blessed with great working relationships.
 The aspirational quality of our mission statement — to transform aging — is inspiring and makes you want to get up in the morning and contribute to the mission.”